atlemann/atlemann.github.io/_posts/2018-06-15-standalone-scripts-with-fake-cli.md

 ## Adding more dependencies

-To add more dependencies to your script, simply add them in the `#r "paket: //"` block.
+To add more dependencies to your script, simply add them in the `#r "paket: //"` block, then delete the `Script.fsx.lock` that has been generated and re-run the script. `FAKE CLI` will then download the new dependencies before running the rest of the script.

 ```fsharp
 #r "paket: